HL7/davinci-ecdx/input/pagecontent/direct-query.md

 - Payer A knows the FHIR id of the Patient resource for Patient B
 - Payer A knows the appropriate codes for searching for active conditions

-Following guidance in US Core, a search for all active conditions uses the combination of the patient and clinical-status search parameters:
+Following the guidance in US Core, a search for all active conditions uses the combination of the patient and clinical-status search parameters:

 `GET [base]/Condition?patient=[FHIR id]&clinical-status=active,recurrance,remission`